West Bengal: Media

 In 2005 West Bengal had 505 published newspapers, of which 389 were in Bengali.
 Ananda Bazar Patrika, published in Kolkata with 1,277,801 daily copies, has the largest circulation for a single-edition, regional language newspaper in India.
-Other major Bengali newspapers are: Bartaman, Sangbad Pratidin, Aajkaal, Jago Bangla, Uttarbanga Sambad and Ganashakti.
+Other major Bengali newspapers are: Bartaman, Ei Samay, Sangbad Pratidin, Aajkaal and Uttarbanga Sambad.
 Major English language newspapers include The Telegraph, The Times of India, Hindustan Times, The Hindu, The Statesman, The Indian Express and Asian Age.
 Some prominent financial dailies such as: The Economic Times, Financial Express, Business Line and Business Standard are widely circulated.
 Vernacular newspapers such as those in Hindi, Nepali, Gujarati, Odia, Urdu and Punjabi also exist.

 DD Bangla is the state-owned television broadcaster.
 Multi system operators provide a mix of Bengali, Nepali, Hindi, English and international channels via cable.
-Bengali 24-hour television news channels include ABP Ananda, News18 Bangla, Republic Bangla, Kolkata TV, News Time, Zee 24 Ghanta, TV9 Bangla, CTVN Plus and Channel 10.
+Bengali 24-hour television news channels include ABP Ananda, News18 Bangla, Republic Bangla, Kolkata TV, News Time, Zee 24 Ghanta, TV9 Bangla, Calcutta News and Channel 10.
 All India Radio is a public radio station.
 Private FM stations are available only in cities like Kolkata, Siliguri, and Asansol.
 Vodafone Idea, Airtel, BSNL, Jio are available cellular phone providers.
 Broadband Internet is available in select towns and cities and is provided by the state-run BSNL and by other private companies.
 Dial-up access is provided throughout the state by BSNL and other providers.

 Sports

 Cricket and association football are popular.
 West Bengal, unlike most other states of India, is noted for its passion and patronage of football.
-Kolkata is one of the major centres for football in India and houses top national clubs such as ATK Mohun Bagan, East Bengal Club and Mohammedan Sporting Club.
+Kolkata is one of the major centres for football in India and houses top national clubs such as Mohun Bagan Super Giant, East Bengal Club and Mohammedan Sporting Club.

 West Bengal has several large stadiums.
 Eden Gardens was one of only two 100,000-seat cricket stadiums in the world; renovations before the 2011 Cricket World Cup reduced the capacity to 66,000.
 The stadium is the home to various cricket teams such as the Kolkata Knight Riders, the Bengal cricket team and the East Zone.
 The 1987 Cricket World Cup final was hosted in Eden Gardens.
 The Calcutta Cricket and Football Club is the second-oldest cricket club in the world.

 Vivekananda Yuba Bharati Krirangan (VYBK), is a multipurpose stadium in Kolkata, with a current capacity of 85,000.
 It is the largest stadium in India by seating capacity.
 Before its renovation in 2011, it was the second-largest football stadium in the world, having a seating capacity of 120,000.
 It has hosted many national and international sporting events like the SAF Games of 1987 and the 2011 FIFA friendly football match between Argentina and Venezuela featuring Lionel Messi.
 In 2008 legendary German goalkeeper, Oliver Kahn played his farewell match on this ground.
 The stadium hosted the final match of the 2017 FIFA U-17 World Cup.

 Notable sports persons from West Bengal include former Indian national cricket team captain Sourav Ganguly, Pankaj Roy, Olympic tennis bronze medallist Leander Paes and chess grand master Dibyendu Barua.